Biodiversity

 Lichens - >650

 The network of species found in each ecosystem is different and unique in the distribution and numbers.
-Recent research is showing that the productivity and resiliency of ecosystems is related to species richness.

 Genetic Diversity

 Genetic diversity is the variability at the level of DNA within species.
 This variability, by conferring resilience and flexibility, is assumed to be responsible for the evolutionary persistence of species.
-For example, with a reduced genetic base, species like grizzly bears or leopard frogs, are more vulnerable to a new threat such as predation, disease, or environmental change.
+For example, with a reduced genetic base, species like grizzly bears or leopard frogs are more vulnerable to a new threat such as predation, disease, or environmental change.

 LOSS OF BIODIVERSITY